Security Management (SMGT)

-This course covers the role of security in an organization or business context.
-Topics include budgets, contracts, financial analyses, how the security functions support the overall mission of the organization, and the relationship of security to other essential business functions.
-Students will also learn how to defend the costs of the security systems and security operations to high-level executives.
+This course covers the role of security in an organization or business setting.
+The course will focus on how the security functions support the overall mission of the organization, and the relationship of security to other essential business functions.
+Topics include budgets, contracts, and presenting costs and benefits of security elements.
+Students will also learn how to justify the risks, benefits and expenses of security systems and security operations to high-level executives.

 SMGT 4150 Risk Management (4 Credits)